Helping millions of people navigate the world of technology.

 DISM /Online /Cleanup-Image /RestoreHealth

-It’s normal for the process to appear stuck.
-But, don’t close the window and wait for it to finish.
-After that, restart your PC and see if the issue is still there.
+After the scan is complete, restart your PC and see if the issue is still there.

 Using a third-party clipboard manager can also cause the copy-paste functionality to stop working.
 You can try disabling or uninstalling any third-party clipboard app before testing the copy-paste functionality again on Windows.